rdallasgray/roto/README.md

 How do I use it?
 ----------------
 1. Create a div or other block-level element.
 Give it an id or a classname that you can use to identify it.
+Let's call this the container.
-2. Put another element inside it.
+2. Put another element inside it; let's call this element the rotoFrame.
+If you want to be explicit, give this element the class "roto".
+That's not necessary, but it prevents Roto presuming that the first element inside the container is the rotoFrame, thus allowing you to put other elements into the container first.
+You can also specify a selector to use instead of ".roto" in the options, if you want.
-3. Put some more elements inside that one, containing whatever you want to be rotoed (normally images, or images inside links, but whatever you like).
+3. Put some more elements inside the rotoFrame, containing whatever you want to be rotoed (normally images, or images inside links, but whatever you like).
-4. Optionally, add a couple of buttons with classnames 'prev' and 'next' inside the containing element.
+4. Optionally, add a couple of buttons with classnames 'prev' and 'next' inside the containing element (you can put them outside too -- see the section below on options);
 5. Call roto on the containing element, e.g. $("#roto-div").roto().

 See the demo for an example.